• Home

 About the Producer

-As part of our programming, Sue and I produced a local PBS special, Fighting Breast Cancer, A Personal Story, broadcast in October 2002 on KBDI-12 PBS (now CPT PBS 12), as their feature broadcast for Breast Cancer Awareness Month.
+Sue and I produced a local Public Television special, Fighting Breast Cancer, A Personal Story, broadcast in October 2002 on KBDI-12 PBS (now CPT PBS 12), as their feature broadcast for Breast Cancer Awareness Month.
 Sue was both the broadcast journalist and the breast cancer survivor.
 Collaborators included the Susan G Komen Foundation and Porter Adventist Hospital, where Sue received her cancer treatment.
 Porter Adventist Hospital was a major funder of the project as well as the Centers for Medicare and Medicaid Services (CMS).
 Sue's doctors and healthcare providers were interviewed on camera, as the viewer was shown the process from breast cancer diagnosis, followed by surgery, radiation, chemotherapy and finally with aftercare, in battling the disease.
 Fortunately, Sue has been cancer free going forward.
-Although it's been twenty years since the original broadcast, the program still has relevance in showing positive outcomes with early detection and treatment of breast cancer.
+Although it's been twenty plus years since the original broadcast, the program still has relevance in showing positive outcomes with early detection and treatment of breast cancer.
 I encourage everyone to view and share this program with your network.
 It can be lifesaving.

-Phone: 303.619.7562 - Email: DennisStretar@OCBN.online © 2019 - 2023 All Rights Reserved
+Email info@ocbn.online - Phone 303.619.7562 © 2019 - 2026 Our Community Broadcasting Network All Rights Reserved

 We use cookies to enable essential functionality on our website, and analyze website traffic.
 By clicking Accept you consent to our use of cookies.
 Read about how we use cookies.